 I wanted to give the young people in the village an opportunity to be involved and so I worked with them on a short programme of dances and songs to be included in the show.
 The children loved it, particularly the opportunity to perform in front of an audience alongside professionals.
 I am glad to say the event was a huge success and we are now planning our fourth!

 The young people asked if I would teach them on a regular basis.
-I said yes and so with the help of local creative director Lisa Wrake at One Bird Design, JUMP was born.
+I said yes and so with the help of local graphic designer Lisa Wrake, JUMP was born.